golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 The `ray up` starts it if it is not running, but `ray down` doesn't stop it.
 This way the subsequent `ray up` executions benefit from a faster node discovery.

-Of course, you might want to disconnect from the Golem network for a while - read the [complete shutdown](/docs/creators/ray/troubleshooting#lack-of-a-complete-cleanup-on-shutdown) article to learn how to do that.
+Of course, you might want to disconnect from the Golem network for a while - read the [starting over](/docs/creators/ray/troubleshooting#starting-over-with-a-clean-slate) article to learn how to do that.

 {% docnavigation title="See also" %}
 - [Ray on Golem introduction](/docs/creators/ray)